Lhasa (prefecture-level city): Administrative divisions

 Lhasa metropolitan district includes most of the built-up area, which counts as urban, and four rural townships.

 The counties also contain urban towns, of which there are nine in the prefectural municipality.

 Official census figures for 2000 are:

 The census figures differ considerably from the Tibet Statistical Yearbooks for the same period, since the yearbook only includes the registered population and counts them based on place of origin rather than place of residence.
 The 1990 census used an approach similar to the yearbook, so the numbers are misleading, but the 2000 census tried to count people who had actually been present in Lhasa for over six months.
 The census distinguishes between "agricultural" and "non-agricultural" registration, but this does not reflect the actual occupations of the people.
 Many with an "agricultural" registration may in fact work in the city or in a town.

 Also, the census was taken in November, when many of the ethnic Han workers in seasonal industries such as construction would have been away from Tibet.

 Finally, the census does not count the military.

 Education

-There are 2 universities of Tibet University and Tibet Tibetan Medical University and 3 special colleges of Lhasa Teachers College, Tibet Police College and Tibet Vocational and Technical College in the Lhasa.
+Lhasa has two universities, Tibet University and Tibet Tibetan Medical University.
+Additionally, there are three special colleges: Lhasa Teachers College, Tibet Police College and Tibet Vocational and Technical College.

 Tibet University (Tibetan: བོད་ལྗོངས་སློབ་གྲྭ་ཆེན་མོ་) is the main university of Tibet Autonomous Region.
 Its campus is located in Chengguan District, Lhasa, east of the city-centre.
 A forerunner was created in 1952 and the university was officially established in 1985, funded by the Chinese government.
 About 8000 students are enrolled at the university.
 Tibet University is a comprehensive university with the highest academic level in Tibet Autonomous Region.
 It is a member of the prestigious Project 211, and is sponsored under the Double First Class Disciplines initiative.